speccytools/fuse-for-macosx/fusepb/FuseHelp/_English.lproj/peripherals.md

 OPTION | DESCRIPTION
 :--- | :---
 *MDR cartridge len* | This option controls the number of blocks in a new microdrive cartridge.
-If the value smaller than 4 or greater than 254 Fuse assumes 4 or 254.
+If the value smaller than 10 or greater than 254 Fuse assumes 10 or 254.
+Average real capacity is around 180 blocks (90 Kb).

 <br>
 ### Spectranet options